 The independent production The Noose Hangs High shows a slightly heightened awareness of crime as a general state of affairs.
 As comedians that came up the hard way in New Jersey, Bud and Lou surely understood: when they accost a respectable-looking ‘random’ woman on the street, she immediately confesses to having quit the mob ten years before.

 Abbott & Costello probably did better monetarily with their two-season TV show than any of their independent pictures.
-Africa Screams with the Nassour brothers is not well remembered, and their silly fairy tale Jack and the Beanstalk hasn’t much of a reputation, although it’s a fond early TV memory for this reviewer.
+Africa Screams with the Nassour brothers doesn’t enjoy a great reputation and their silly fairy tale Jack and the Beanstalk is a mild kiddie show, albeit a fond early TV memory for this reviewer.
 Their last show as a team is no masterpiece, and neither is Lou Costello’s final solo film The 30 Foot Bride of Candy Rock.
 I’m just old enough to have one foot in theatrical A&C awareness, as I saw and liked Candy Rock when it was new, unaware that it was a comic turn on Attack of the 50 Foot Woman.

 The disc encoding is excellent, allowing us to fully absorb Eagle-Lion’s mid-range production values.
 Jack Rabin’s matte shots showing the boys perched high on a window ledge are nicely judged illusions, except that the two angles used looking the same direction, show a completely different street background.

 The disc isn’t at all plain-wrap.
 ClassicFlix has included a trailer and an image gallery that seemingly contains every still and piece of release artwork produced for the picture.
 The release earns our hearty approval.

 On a scale of Excellent, Good, Fair, and Poor, The Noose Hangs High Blu-ray rates:

 Deaf and Hearing-impaired Friendly?
 YES; Subtitles: English (feature only)